-7.3.7....REQUIRED IMPROVEMENTS
+7.3.6 REQUIRED IMPROVEMENTS

 Where it is determined that the additional runoff incidental to the development will overload or significantly increase an existing downstream drainage facility, the Board may require the provision of drainage easements or other improvements (i.e., retention/detention ponds and/or facilities) necessary to alleviate such problems.
-All required drainage improvements and/or facilities shall be designed to accommodate a 50-year storm event.
-Drainage calculations shall be prepared in conformance with the guidance document, Stormwater Management and Erosion and Sediment Control Handbook for Urban and Developing Areas of New Hampshire, prepared by the USDA Soil Conservation Service, as amended.
 Any off-site improvement necessitated by the development will have to be secured and completed prior to the construction of the development.